It is not the hottest of chilis it has a Scoville scale from 30,000 to 50,000 SHU.

-But you will also find it on the side of certain dishes here you eat it as a whole fruit.
+But you will also find it on the side of certain dishes where you eat it as a whole fruit.

-It is also used a natural remedies in Traditional medicine.
+It is also used as a natural remedy in Traditional medicine.
 Nicholas Culpeper mentioned in his book from 1653 “Complete herbal”

 I also use cayenne pepper, in addition to my food as a natural remedy.
 If my nose is blocked, I chew a little piece, it is of cause very “hot” but, most times it clear my nose.